m-sette/github-actios/README.md

 ## Changes in dev branch

 Current changes in dev branch.
-Line words from feature
+New words from feature